 1. The Family Resource Hub –

 2. Youth Mental Health Training for Families – Google link: https://forms.gle/28CzBcceYgadDhJk6

 4. The Recreation Council of Greater St. Louis Summer Program Guide Announcement (Summer Program Guides Available on 1.21.22)

 Networking is an essential component of parent advocacy.
 PACCD meetings provide parents the chance to ask questions and share information that benefits both students and families.
-Topics for PACCD meetings vary by month and all parents and guardians are welcome and encouraged to join.
-Please email email@example.com to get more information about PACCD and/or to look for ways to get involved!
+If you have not had a chance to join a PACCD meeting yet this year, it’s not too late to join!
+Topics vary by month and all parents and guardians are welcome and encouraged to join.
+We look forward to seeing you at our February 15th meeting!
+Please email email@example.com to register for the upcoming meeting.

 Let’s Talk is an open invitation from Special School District (SSD) to tell us what’s on your mind.
 Let’s Talk is an easy way to submit feedback at your convenience directly to the SSD staff member who can help.

 February 8: SSD Board of Education Work Study Session 5:45 pm

 February 16: Parkway Board of Education Meeting 7 pm